If you are interested in learning more about PIE Network membership or partnership, please email firstname.lastname@example.org.

 2. You’ll think bigger.

-The Network brings together the people you need to know.
+Membership in the Network shifts your thinking and expands your mind.
 A nonpartisan group with diverse perspectives, members come at the same issue from different angles, in an environment that supports risk tasking and challenging conversation.
 Members value success and failure equally, so you’ll learn from their mistakes and their wins.

 3. You’ll work smarter.